pydanny/pydanny-event-notes/DjangoConEurope2012/square-pegs-round-holes.rst

 Square pegs and round holes - Django and MongoDB
 ========================================================

-BY DANIEL GREENFIELD AND AUDREY ROY
+BY DANIEL GREENFELD AND AUDREY ROY
 -----------------------------------

 .. note:: Obviously not taken by Daniel as he's talking.
 This version by Marc